Microsoft Outlook: Macintosh

 The "New Outlook for Mac" client, included with version 16.42 and above, became available for "Early Insider" testers in the fall of 2019, with a public "Insider" debut in October 2020.
 It requires macOS 10.14 or greater and introduces a redesigned interface with significantly changed internals, including native search within the client that no longer depends on macOS Spotlight.
 Some Outlook features are still missing from the New Outlook client as it continues in development.

 To date, the Macintosh client has never had the capability of syncing Contact Groups/Personal Distribution Lists from Exchange, Microsoft 365 or Outlook.com accounts, something that the Windows and web clients have always supported.
 A UserVoice post created in December 2019 suggesting that the missing functionality be added has shown a "Planned" tag since October 2020.

 In March 2023, Microsoft announced that Outlook for Mac will be available for free.
-This means that users will no longer need a Microsoft 365 subscription or an Office licence to use the program.
+This means that users no longer need a Microsoft 365 subscription or an Office licence to use the program.

 Phones and tablets

 First released in April 2014 by the venture capital-backed startup Acompli, the company was acquired by Microsoft in December 2014.
 On January 29, 2015, Acompli was re-branded as Outlook Mobile—sharing its name with the Microsoft Outlook desktop personal information manager and Outlook.com email service.
 In January 2015, Microsoft released Outlook for phones and for tablets (v1.3 build) with Office 365.
 This was the first Outlook for these platforms with email, calendar, and contacts.

 On February 4, 2015, Microsoft acquired Sunrise Calendar; on September 13, 2016, Sunrise ceased to operate, and an update was released to Outlook Mobile that contained enhancements to its calendar functions.

 Similar to its desktop counterpart, Outlook mobile offers an aggregation of attachments and files stored on cloud storage platforms; a "focused inbox" highlights messages from frequent contacts, and calendar events, files, and locations can be embedded in messages without switching apps.
 The app supports a number of email platforms and services, including Outlook.com, Microsoft Exchange and Google Workspace (formerly G Suite) among others.